 Moore also guided three players to All-NEC accolades in 2008-09.
 Junior James Feldeine and sophomore Justin Rutty became the first Quinnipiac duo to lead the conference in scoring and rebounding, respectively.
 Rutty received First Team recognition, while Feldeine was named to the Second Team and receiving the first Northeast Conference Most Improved Player Award in the league’s history.
 Freshman James Johnson was also named to the All-NEC Rookie Team.
 Landing Rutty on the first team and Johnson on the all-rookie team marked the second consecutive year that Moore had a player on each team.

 In addition to on-court honors, Moore has been consistently recognized by several members of the media for his coaching expertise.
-Twice now, once this past season at the Connecticut 6 Classic and once in March of 2009, he was an in-studio guest on WFAN’s “Mike’d Up” with host Mike Francesa.
+Twice now, once in 2011-12 at the Connecticut 6 Classic and once in March of 2009, he was an in-studio guest on WFAN’s “Mike’d Up” with host Mike Francesa.
 He was also a regular guest on ESPN Radio 1410/1300 (Hartford/New Haven), appearing on The Back Page with Jason Page every Wednesday afternoon during the 2009-10 and 2010-11 seasons.
-He has also been a timely guest on WICC-600’s “College Hoops Talk” with Terry O’Connor over the past five seasons as well.
+He has also been a timely guest on WICC-600’s “College Hoops Talk” with Terry O’Connor over the past six seasons as well.

 During his time in Storrs, Conn., Moore helped build UConn into a national powerhouse and played a major role in guiding the Huskies to the 1999 and 2004 NCAA Division I Men’s National Championships.
 Moore received accolades from several prominent sportscasters, such as Dick Vitale, Sean McDonough and Len Elmore, recognizing him as a top head coaching prospect for several years.
 Moore had also been mentioned by such national outlets as ESPN, Sports Illustrated and FoxSports as a candidate for a wide range of coaching positions over his final several seasons at UConn.